TafadzwaMangena/quick_play--tic-tac-toe/README.md

   - I chose Midnight Green, Blue Munsell, and White as the main colors for my website as the combination creates a visually appealing and effective color scheme.
   - The combination of Midnight Green, Blue Munsell, and White creates a harmonious and balanced color scheme.
 The deep green provides a solid foundation, the blue adds trustworthiness and clarity, and the white ensures simplicity and readability.
+  - I chose to use Aqua and Grey as the main colors of the dialog to help user to focus on dialog.
   - The contrast between the dark and light colors is visually appealing and draws the viewer’s attention to key elements without being too stark or jarring.

   COLOR SCHEME PIC